-Bio & contact info
+Bio and contact info

-Projects and digital archives she:
+Other projects and digital archives she:

 – Initiated: Literary platform RE:Definition (2008 – 2013), #RewriteTheInstitute , Blaccupy and the Topple Dem Statues-workshop series.

-– Co-initiated: #UndocumentedNL , DecolonizeTheMuseum and speakers’ platform Soapbox (2010-2012).
+– Co-initiated: #UndocumentedNL , #DecolonizeTheMuseum and speakers’ platform Soapbox (2010-2012).